nicklan/drmr/README.md

 - Control via midi
 - Scan for and load hydrogen drum kits (see note 3)
 - Multi-layer hydrogen kits (will pick layer based on that samples set gain)
-- Kit is set via an LV2 control (see note 1 below)
 - LV2 controls for gain on first 32 samples of kit (see note 2 below)
 - LV2 controls for pan on first 32 samples of kit (see note 2 below)
 - GTK ui that can select a kit and control gain/pan on each sample